This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Avoiding Cross-contamination in The Kitchen

-Use separate utensils for raw and cooked chicken to dodge any mix-ups.
+Use separate cutting boards for raw and cooked chicken – color-coding helps avoid mix-ups.

 Storing Boiled Chicken Safely

-It’ll stay fresh for three to four days in the fridge.
+It’ll stay fresh for 3-4 days in the fridge.

 Health Benefits of Boiled Chicken for Dogs